Sheng Cai, Piano

 In the Allegretto, the question is temporarily answered with a sarcastic and funny waltz.
 Various sections of the orchestra are highlighted, but from time to there are characteristic Prokofian outbursts.
 The movement closes with elements of a Tchaikovsky-like fanfare.
 The slow third movement is more reflective, containing a long opening melody and several variations.

 The final Vivace brings back selected themes from earlier movements, but is much more animated.
-The “ticking clock” in the percussion also eventually returns, and dark chords slow everything down.
-Prokofiev modified the score to provide a louder and more dramatic ending (in order to win a substantial monetary prize), and although he let it be known that the original “quiet” ending was the one that he preferred, the OS will use the more dramatic version.
+The “ticking clock” in the percussion also eventually returns, and dark chords slow everything down to the very last note.
+Although Prokofiev had modified the score to provide a louder and more dramatic ending (in order to win a substantial monetary prize), he let it be known that the original “quiet” ending (as adopted by the Oakville Symphony) was the one that he preferred.

 Robert Schumann (1810-1856): Piano Concerto in A minor, Op.
 54